nhanitk14dev/bookworm-react-redux/README.md

 ## Redux Thunk
  - https://redux.js.org/usage/writing-logic-thunks: A thunk function accepts 2 arguments: store dispatch + store getState method
   ( "a piece of code that does some delayed work", redux-thunk middleware to be added to the Redux store as part of its configuration)

+## Typesafe API calls from a Redux Saga generator function

+- We use `Contact` pages to demo Redux Saga
+- Remove un-use code and folder with Redux saga